-If you score a 10 or above, you need to schedule an appointment with us for an in-depth screening.
-If you are determined to be at high risk for sleep apnea or sleep disordered breathing, we will help facilitate a sleep study.
-There are two types of sleep studies, overnight studies done in the lab and those done with take-home equipment in your own bed.
-The in-lab studies are more comprehensive in what they test for, but for those who are unable to do that, the take-home studies are used to diagnose as well.
+There are 2 types of sleep studies, overnight studies done in the lab and those done with take-home equipment in your own bed.
+The in lab studies are more comprehensive in what they test for, but for those who are unable to do that, the take-home studies are diagnostic as well.

 Once a sleep study has been completed and a diagnosis has been made, the sleep physician will recommend an appropriate treatment.
 When a sleep apnea diagnosis has been classified as severe by the sleep doctor, a CPAP machine is usually the recommended treatment.
 If diagnosed sleep apnea is classified as mild or moderate, the AADSM recommends the patient be given the option of either a CPAP machine or a mandibular advancement device (MAD), a type of therapeutic sleep apnea oral appliance.

 Our office is conveniently located off East Mockingbird Lane, between John Stockbauer Rd., and Sam Houston Dr.

 |8:00AM - 5:00PM|

 To Our Patient Families:

 We have been closely monitoring the COVID-19 situation through numerous agencies including the Federal and State Governments, the Centers for Disease Control, the American Dental Association and our Texas State Board of Dental Examiners.
 Starting March 23, 2020 Comprehensive Family Dental will shift our focus to Emergency Dental Care (toothaches, abscesses, fractured teeth, swelling, etc…).